 Your file will contain Form SSA-3369-F6: Vocational Report or other forms where you documented your work history, and your past jobs will be mentioned somewhere within the technical rationale.
 If DDS made inaccurate statements about your previous work history, you will need to correct it.
 Compare what you put on your forms against what DDS said on your denial rationale.
 If it's necessary to correct your file regarding your work history, you can ask your employer or coworkers to submit written information to the DDS regarding your work duties, performance, or dates worked.

 If your claim was denied because your impairments were considered not severe (mild or slight), or DDS said you could do your past work, your file may not include an RFC form.
-But if DDS said you can do other, less demanding work than your past jobs, your file should contain a physical RFC form (Form SSA-4734-U8: Residual Functional Capacity Assessment), a mental RFC (Form SSA- 4734-F4-SUP: Mental Residual Functional Capacity Assessment), or both.
+But if DDS said you can do other, less demanding work than your past jobs, your file should contain a physical RFC form (Form SSA-4734-U8: Residual Functional Capacity Assessment).

 Check the RFC forms to make sure that the information is actually true.
 Note the limitations and abilities the medical consultant from DDS gave you.
 Do you agree with them?
 Do they contradict your treating doctor?
-If you have a physical RFC, did the medical consultant say you have more exertional ability (such as lifting, carrying, walking) than your treating doctor says you have?
+Did the medical consultant say you have more exertional ability (such as lifting, carrying, walking) than your treating doctor says you have?
 Did the medical consultant fail to give you limitations suggested by your treating doctor, such as avoiding excessive fumes or restrictions on frequent bending of your back?

 As you can see, understanding the SSA's rationale for denying you benefits and whether they made any mistakes is complicated.
 Disability lawyers are experienced in finding errors in the SSA's rationale and arguments for why you should have been found disabled.
-But if you aren't sure you want to hire a lawyer, then at least learn more about how the RFC analysis works, and, if you have a mental impairment, how to review a mental RFC.
+But if you aren't sure you want to hire a lawyer, then at least learn more about how the RFC analysis works.